Rellionaire/odin-recipes/README.md

 This project is a basic recipe website for one of my favorite Thai dishes.

-This is the beginning of my journey so it will be a very basic site utilizing html elements.
+This is the beginning of my journey so it will be a very basic page utilizing html elements.